niconicosnek/3D_gas_simulation/README.md

 # 3D_gas_simulation
-This Python code simulates gas particles in a 3D container, showing their movement and collisions.
+This Python code simulates the molecular dynamics of gas particles in a 3D container.
+It visualizes the movement and collisions of particles, while dynamically calculating kinetic energy and pressure.
+The simulation allows interactive control of temperature (via particle speed) and container volume using sliders, providing real-time updates on how these changes affect the system's physical properties.
+The visualization includes both a 3D particle movement plot and 2D graphs for kinetic energy and pressure over time.